JonScottE/Team-Awesome-Pants/README.md

 </br></br></br>
 </br></br>

+# requirements for read me, to be deleted before hand in:
 Create a README.md in your repo with a write-up summarizing your major findings.
 This should include a heading for each question you asked of your data and under each heading a short description of what you found and any relevant plots.
 # Method and goal